President Obama addresses the U.N. General Assembly

 The disabilities treaty was an opportunity for the United States to show some global moral leadership, but it was killed.
 U.S. military leaders strongly support the Law of the Sea treaty, but Republicans refuse to allow it to be ratified, too.
 The Committee on the Elimination of Discrimination against Women (CEDAW) deserves a fair hearing, but the GOP won't give it one.
 The United Nations Convention on the Rights of the Child is now the longest of long shots (the United States joins Somalia and South Sudan as the only countries on the planet who refuse to ratify it).

-Two years ago next week, the Senate just barely ratified the New START nuclear treaty, over the objections of most Senate Republicans, and it enjoyed the support of the Pentagon, the Joint Chiefs, eight former secretaries of state from both parties, five former secretaries of defense from both parties, seven former Strategic Command chiefs, national security advisers from both parties, nearly all former commanders of U.S. nuclear forces, and former President George H.W.
+In late 2010, the Senate just barely ratified the New START nuclear treaty, over the objections of most Senate Republicans, and it enjoyed the support of the Pentagon, the Joint Chiefs, eight former secretaries of state from both parties, five former secretaries of defense from both parties, seven former Strategic Command chiefs, national security advisers from both parties, nearly all former commanders of U.S. nuclear forces, and former President George H.W.
 Bush.

 There are plenty of treaties that deserve to be crafted and considered -- most notably one addressing the climate crisis -- but until the fever in Republican politics subsides, we appear to have entered a post-treaty phase of American leadership.